Ciftlikli1980/testrepo/README.md

 ## Editing the file

-It is a markdownfile in this respository.
+It is a markdown file in this respository.